Blog

 Customer data platforms like Omeda can perform many of these processes automatically.
 To flag fake accounts, Omeda checks the incoming name fields of each profile and rejects any name that has no vowels, 6+ consecutive consonants, repeating letters or is on a list of specific names that have been marked as junk.

-Omeda has many built-in data cleaning processes that make this process automatic: For instance, we have built-in procedures to remove junk characters (* or !, etc.) from customer profiles and match incoming information to established customer profiles.
+Omeda has built-in procedures to remove junk characters (* or !, etc.) from customer profiles and match incoming information to established customer profiles.

 Omeda and other customer data platforms also require that specific data fields be mapped (like email, one part of a postal address, etc.,), all of which keeps customer data as accurate and relevant as possible.

-When customer data is spread across multiple software, it’s more likely that you’ll accidentally create more than one customer record for the same person.
-This could happen if someone books a demo, which is tracked by your CRM, but also regularly browses your website (which is recorded by your CDP or another web tracking tool).
+When customer data is spread across multiple softwares, it’s more likely that you’ll accidentally create more than one customer record for the same person.
+This could happen if someone books a demo, which is tracked by your CRM, but also regularly browses your website (which your

-Duplicate records don’t just complicate your reporting and making your campaigns.
-But they also prevent you from getting a single view of your customer and reaching them effectively.
+Besides complicating your reporting and increasing the cost of campaigns, duplicate records also prevent you from getting a single view of your customer and reaching them effectively.
 Given the marketing and reputational cost of dupes, you should look to merge duped records whenever possible.

 But what if you don’t want to risk losing data from one of the records?
 Or you can’t be sure that two similar records belong to the same person?